bcknr/rlandfire/README.md

 ## Using `rlandfire`

-To demonstrate `rlandfire`, we will explore how Ponderosa Pine forest canopy cover changed after the 2020 Calwood fire near Boulder, Colorado.
+To demonstrate `rlandfire`, we will explore how ponderosa pine forest canopy cover changed after the 2020 Calwood fire near Boulder, Colorado.

 ``` r